MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/one-voucher.md

 functionality will be permanently turned off.

 -  > [!IMPORTANT]
-> Please note that we are NOT removing the option **One voucher number only** from the Journal name setup.
+> Please note that the **One voucher number only** option has NOT been removed from the Journal name setup.
 This option is still supported when the voucher only contains Ledger account types.
-Customers must be careful, though, in using this setting because the voucher will not post if they use **One voucher number only** but then enter more than one customer, vendor, bank, fixed asset, or project.
-Also, customers can still enter a mix of these subledger account types, such as a payment within a single voucher that contains account types of Vendor/Bank.
+Customers must be careful when using this setting because the voucher will not post if they use **One voucher number only** but then enter more than one customer, vendor, bank, fixed asset, or project.
+Also, customers can still enter a mix of subledger account types, such as a payment within a single voucher that contains account types of Vendor/Bank.

 Why use One voucher?
 ====================